Castle In Hexham, Northumberland

 Please note you can not take photos of inside the house.

-Place contributed by Ashley Lightfoot
+Contributed by Ashley Lightfoot

 I love history, exploring churches, castles and ruins with my camera in tow.
 I am a member of English Heritage.
 Northumberland is my second home and any chance I get, I'm up there with my Dad, who volunteers with the national park, discovering a little something with a story behind it.
 The rest of my time, I'm just a simple greenkeeper!